Crop fires and hot weather – key preparations ahead of harvest

 A picture off Matt Culley with a blurred background

-NFU Combinable Crops Board chair Matt Culley shares the steps he's taking to reduce the risk of fire risk during harvest operations and implores others to stay vigilant.
+NFU Combinable Crops Board member Matt Culley shares the steps he's taking to reduce the risk of fire ahead of harvest operations, and urges others to stay vigilant.

-With our sector now fully immersed in one of the most important seasons of our calendar year, I’m sharing what myself and other farmers are doing to reduce fire risk to our operations moving forwards.
+With our sector shortly due to be fully immersed in one of the most important seasons of our calendar year, I’m sharing what myself and other farmers are doing to reduce fire risk to our operations moving forwards.

 Plan ahead